EmoBanana/Docs-Doc/README.md

 3) Explore tabs: Docs & TL;DR, Auto-generated Docs, Maintenance, Translation

 Notes
-- For demo simplicity, only a handful of files/commits are fetched.
+- Only a handful of files/commits are fetched for responsiveness.
 - If GEMINI_API_KEY is not set, routes return placeholder messages instead of failing.